ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

  * Ubuntu Linux: [https://www.unixmen.com/how-to-install-lamp-stack-on-ubuntu-16-04/](https://www.unixmen.com/how-to-install-lamp-stack-on-ubuntu-16-04/)
  * Mac OS: [http://www.ampps.com/](http://www.ampps.com/)
  * Windows: [http://www.ampps.com/](http://www.ampps.com/)
-	 * NOTE: install AMPPS into a location that does not have spaces, ie. NOT `Program Files` -- I recommend that it be installed directly under C:\ , i.e. C:\Ampps\ .
+	 * NOTE: install AMPPS into a location that does not have spaces, ie. NOT `Program Files` -- I recommend that it be installed directly under C:\ , i.e. as C:\Ampps\ .

 Ignore any optional steps - the goal is just to get PHP pages to display.